camubish/BeamNG-Modding-Tools/README.md

            The script will find any colladas within the root and subfolders *Your directory must contain; levels subpath, at least 1 collada and 1 texture for the process to attempt matching.

+        3. Choose you content type to set the keyword using the radio buttons.

-        3. Enter the root directory.
+        4. Enter the root directory.
             *Warning, this script will overwrite any existing main.material.json in the directory.
 Make backups before proceeding.

-        4. Click the "Process" button to generate the JSON file.
+        5. Click the "Process" button to generate the JSON file.

-        5. Done.
+        6. Done.
 You can now analyse your results.
            *If any materials are with no matches.
 A list will be available in a window.

         Author: Camubish

+        '''